wp-plugins/wp-accessibility/readme.txt

 * Note: WP A11y recent posts widget will be removed in 1.5.0

+= 1.4.6 =

+* Bug fix: Don't create a duplicate ID when multiple longdesc attributes used on one page

 = 1.4.5 =

 * Add languages: Hungarian, English (Australian)